USS Texas (BB-35)

-USS Texas (BB-35) is a museum ship and former United States Navy New York-class battleship.
+USS Texas (BB-35) is a museum ship in Galveston, Texas and former United States Navy New York-class battleship.
 She was launched on 18 May 1912 and commissioned on 12 March 1914.
+She is the last surviving dreadnought battleship.

-Texas served in Mexican waters following the "Tampico Incident" but saw no action there, and made numerous sorties into the North Sea during World War I without engaging the enemy, though she did fire in anger for the first time when shooting medium-caliber guns at supposed submarines (no evidence exists that suggests these were anything more than waves).
+Texas served in Mexican waters following the "Tampico Incident" but saw no action there, and made numerous sorties into the North Sea during World War I without engaging the enemy, though she did fire for the first time when shooting medium-caliber guns at supposed submarines (no evidence exists that suggests these were anything more than waves).
+From September 1927 to September 1931, Texas became the flagship of the United States Fleet, one of only four ships to be designated U.S. Fleet flagships from 1922 to 1941.
 In World War II, Texas escorted war convoys across the Atlantic and later shelled Vichy French forces in the North African Landings and German-held beaches in the Normandy Landings before being transferred to the Pacific Theater late in 1944 to provide naval gunfire support during the Battles of Iwo Jima and Okinawa.
 She was the only Allied battleship that took part in all four of these amphibious landings.
 Texas was decommissioned in 1948, having earned a total of five battle stars for service in World War II.
-At the end of August 2022 she was moved to a dry dock in Galveston, Texas to undergo a $35 million dollar repair project.
-As of February 2023 the repair project is underway.
-When completed she will head to a yet unknown location for future tours.

-Texas was also a technological testbed: the first US battleship to mount anti-aircraft guns, the first US warship to control gunfire with directors and range-keepers, the first US battleship to launch an aircraft, and one of the first US Navy warships to receive production radar.
+Texas was also a technological testbed: the first U.S. battleship to mount anti-aircraft guns, the first U.S. warship to control gunfire with directors and range-keepers, the first U.S. battleship to launch an aircraft, and one of the first U.S. Navy warships to receive production radar.
+She was the first battleship in the world to be outfitted with 14-inch guns.

-Texas was the first US battleship to become a permanent museum ship.
-In 1976 she became the first battleship to be declared a US National Historic Landmark, and is the only remaining World War I era dreadnought battleship.
-She is also one of the eight remaining ships and the only remaining capital ship to have served in both World Wars.
-As of February 2023, she is in dry dock for repairs.
+Texas was the first U.S. battleship to become a permanent museum ship; she was turned over to the state of Texas on 21 April 1948 as a permanent museum in Houston.
+In 1976 she became the first battleship to be declared a U.S. National Historic Landmark,.
+She is one of the seven remaining ships and the only remaining capital ship to have served in both World Wars.
+Texas is owned by the people of Texas and is officially under the jurisdiction of the Texas Parks and Wildlife Department.
+Everyday operations and maintenance of Texas have been handled by the non-profit organization Battleship Texas Foundation since August 2020.
+At the end of August 2022 she was moved to a dry dock in Galveston, Texas, to undergo a $60 million repair project.
+On completion, her new permanent home will be Galveston.
+As of June 2025, the repair project is still underway, but she has moved out of dry dock and is in final stages of restoration.